 The South Dakota Braille and Talking Book Library will hold a winter reading program in February 2019.

-For more information about the reading programs, contact Josh Easter at the South Dakota State Library at 1-800-423-6665 option 1, 4 or email@example.com.
-The South Dakota Braille and Talking Book Library is also on Facebook: www.facebook.com/LibrarySDBTBL.
+The South Dakota Braille and Talking Book Library is also on Facebook: www.facebook.com/LibrarySDBTBL .
 Check out the video of the drawing on our Facebook page or on the South Dakota State Library YouTube channel.

 The Prairie Bud, Prairie Bloom & Prairie Pasque Children's Book Awards are sponsored by the South Dakota Library Association.
 Prairie Bud winners are determined by South Dakota PreK, kindergarten, and first grade students.
 Prairie Bloom winners are determined by South Dakota second and third grade students.
 Prairie Pasque winners are determined by South Dakota fourth and fifth grade students.
 Students are encouraged to read and give a star rating for any book they read from the masterlists of titles.
 The books receiving the most highest number of stars from the students win the awards.
 A committee of educators and librarians select the books nominated for the awards.

 We try to provide as many of the titles in accessible format so that students can participate along with their peers to read and vote for their favorite.

 Call the Braille and Talking Book Library at 1-800-423-6665 and we can order the book(s) so you can participate in this program.